john123-mnj/SimpleDataGrid/README.md

 dotnet run --project SimpleDataGrid.Example
 ```

+## Performance

+For detailed information on performance characteristics and best practices, refer to the [PERFORMANCE.md](PERFORMANCE.md) document.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.